 You will be able to make various garden items from ash dividers to hazel obelisks, woodland animals to simple benches.
 Watch out for dates, or email me to fix a date for a party of up to 5 people.

 Courses at Malham Tarn Centre

-In August/September 2013 I will be running a weekend residential course at the FSC centre on the stunning Malham Tarn Estate.
+In August/September run weekend residential courses at the FSC centre on the stunning Malham Tarn Estate.
 Check details here.

 Seasonal deer making

 I’ll be running the next deer making course 10am to 2pm on Saturdays and Sundays in November and December.
 These are very popular and involve up to 5 people and can be booked for a group, or you can share a social event with others.
 The places for the course on 14th December are all taken, there is one place left on the 24th November course.
 So far plenty of places on other weekends.